cyberbotics/webots/docs/discord/technical-questions-2020.md

 hello !
 I am using the supervisor function ----def getContactPoint(self, index): to get the contact point.
 What does the index specify here ?
 And how to define the solid whose contact point I want ?

  And is it necessary that the solid whose contact point I want to get should not have another soild node as a parent.?

+##### nelsondmmg 12/30/2020 14:19:56
+Sorry, I only had time to look around this question now.
+When the set\_cruising\_speed is used it changes the speed for each motor in each wheel.
+The motor object itself has a set\_acceleration method, which I could just add a new call inside the driver object but I would like to understand how the proto file is being interpreted to configure the vehicle (more specifically how the time0to100 is used).
+Can I just create this function call to  wb\_motor\_set\_accelerationackerm to each wheel assuming that the acceleration in time0to100 is called only in the initialization ?
+Thanks

+##### Çağrı Kaymak 12/31/2020 10:08:06
+Hi everyone, I get the gyroscope and accelerometer data of Robotis OP2 in float data type (like 511.98) in Webots environment, while I get int data type (like 512) in real robot.
+For 10 bit ADC, I could not understand why the data was taken in float type.
+If anyone knows the reason, I would be glad if it helps.
+Thank you in advance for your interest.

+##### Simon Steinmann [Moderator] 12/31/2020 11:45:13
+The controller is probably just rounding.
+You could either just round the value, or change the resolution of the sensor.
+Most sensor data is a float by default.

+##### Çağrı Kaymak 12/31/2020 13:26:55
+Ok, many thanks👍

+##### RoboCoder 12/31/2020 21:38:56
+Hi everyone, I keep getting this error when trying to run the "pedestrian" example: WARNING: "python.exe" was not found.

+Webots requires Python version 3.9, 3.8, 3.7 or 2.7 (64 bit) from python.org in your current PATH.

+To fix the problem, you should:

+1. Check the Python command set in the Webots preferences.

+2. Check the COMMAND set in the [python] section of the runtime.ini file of your controller program if any.

+3. Fix your PATH environment variable to use the required Python 64 bit version (if available).

+4. Install the required Python 64 bit version and ensure your PATH environment variable points to it.

+how can I fix this?
+Adding an environment variable with Python.exe doesn't seem to work.

+##### Chernayaten 12/31/2020 21:46:23
+What version is your python?